wmde/wikibase-release-pipeline/README.md

 # See all`./test.sh` CLI options
 ./test.sh --help

-# To run all test suites
+# Run all test suites
 ./test.sh all

-# To only run a single suite (e.g. repo)
+# Only run a single suite (e.g. repo)
 ./test.sh repo

-# To only run a specific file within the setup for any test suite (e.g. repo and the babel extension)
+# Only run a specific file within the setup for any test suite (e.g. repo and the babel extension)
 ./test.sh repo --spec specs/repo/extensions/babel.ts
 ```